mlarocque22/stock_text_files/README.md

 Portfolio_update_total.txt is the most current returns on the portfolio created from my Stock_Screener program

+Inside each of the folders are 3 more folders.
+One for the results using the NYSE, one for the NASDAQ, and one called COMPOSITE, which is the combination of both

 Inside the Penny_Stocks folder there are multiple text files which just show every NYSE and NASDAQ stock under a set price threshold

 Inside the Penny_Options folder there a multiple text files which just show every stock on the NYSE and NASDAQunder a set price threshold that also support options